Lin-Kyi/lin-kyi.github.io/talks-media.md

 ---

 ## Invited Talks
-**Reimagining Online Consent: Collective Consent for Responsible, Human-Centric, and Sustainable Data Collection**
+**Collective Consent for Responsible, Human-Centric, and Sustainable Data Collection**
 _Max Planck Institute for Security and Privacy Symposium on Challenges in a Digitalised Society_, July 2025

 **'It doesn’t tell me anything about how my data is used': User Perceptions of Data Collection Purposes**